fizban007/arxiv-mode/README.md

 Common Usage
 ============

-To start reading abstracts, run `M-x arxiv-read`, and enter the date and category you would like to read.

-You can also use `M-x arxiv-read-new` and `M-x arxiv-read-recent` to browse new and recent submissions in the given category.
+To start reading abstracts, run `M-x arxiv-read-new` and `M-x arxiv-read-recent` to browse new and recent submissions in the given category.
 Use `M-x arxiv-read-author` to search for specific author(s).